EngineerPehr/decoderProject/README.md

 ### encoder and decoder

 `encoder` and `decoder` work in similar ways.
 They loop though a string that has been broken into an array via the `.split()` method.
 They then loop through an altered alphabet that has been provided by `produceAlteredAlphabet`.
 When the current character in the array matches the key or value respectively, that character is replaced with the corresponding value or key respectively.
 It then returns the array as a string via the `.join()` method.

+### caesar

+`caesar` is the main function that contains the helper functions.
+It also has logic to check that the shift parameter is within functional limits.
+It controls if `encoder` or `decoder` are used based on setting of the encode parameter.

+## Polybius Module Functions